qoherent/ria-hub-docs/docs/content/.Administration/command-line.md

       - `pause`: Pause logging
         - Notes:
           - The logging level will be raised to INFO temporarily if it is below this level.
-          - Gitea will buffer logs up to a certain point and will drop them after that point.
+          - RIA Hub will buffer logs up to a certain point and will drop them after that point.
       - `resume`: Resume logging
-      - `release-and-reopen`: Cause Gitea to release and re-open files and connections used for logging (Equivalent to sending SIGUSR1 to Gitea.)
+      - `release-and-reopen`: Cause RIA Hub to release and re-open files and connections used for logging (Equivalent to sending SIGUSR1 to RIA Hub.)
       - `remove name`: Remove the named logger
         - Options:
           - `--group group`, `-g group`: Set the group to remove the sublogger from. (defaults to `default`)